 Almost everything in the human diet comes from animals or plants.
 Most of the unhealthy foods come from healthy plant-based foods.
 A whole grain becomes unhealthy when crushed into flour.

 Take refined sugar for example.
 Most food contains sugar which comes from plants.
 Sucrose better known as table sugar is simply refined sugar cane juice which is well hidden by the plant.

 How does healthy plant-based food become unhealthy?
 Plants are the masters of disguise.
 They not only hide our food but also their poisons.

 Vegan, Plant-Based Diet Grocery List on a Budget

 When you shift to a plant-based diet, whether for a certain period or for good, your kitchen set up should be all things vegetarian.
 Plant-based shopping is pretty easy.
-Here is a variety of the most nutritious foods to include in your shopping list and you can make delicious meals using one of the Air Fryers I review here.
+Here is a variety of the most nutritious foods to include in your shopping list and you can make delicious meals using an induction cooktop or one of the Air Fryers I review here.

 You can never go wrong with fresh vegetables.

 - Spaghetti squash

 - Bok choy